 The Selkregg Community Engagement & Service Learning Award of $5,000 supports faculty to develop community-based research, creative activity, and course-based service-learning projects.
-The Award seeks to encourage, inspire, and reward faculty at UAA for engaged scholarship that creates and sustains our community partnerships.
+The award seeks to encourage, inspire, and reward faculty at UAA for engaged scholarship that creates and sustains our community partnerships.
 Purposes of the award are to recognize community engagement projects with significant discipline-based scholarship, community partnership, and student leadership development.
 The projects ultimately aim to improve the quality of life for Alaska residents and develop civic leadership, democracy, and social justice on campus and in the community.

-About the Selkregg Award
+Congratulations to the 2016 Selkregg Award Recipient